Thank you for your interest in a career with Sparrow!

 There are no current positions available at this time.

-If you believe you would be a good fit for our team, whether as an experienced residential interior designer, design assistant, drafter, or project manager, fill out the form and share your relevant experience.
+If you believe you would be a good fit for our team, whether as an experienced residential interior designer, design assistant, drafter, or project manager, please fill out the form and share your relevant experience.

 how it works